ARTEMUS

 3. Processing Fees

 ISF fees can include processing costs, which involve the review and validation of the submitted ISF information.
-These fees are associated with the administrative tasks performed by customs brokers or service providers to ensure that the ISF data complies with CBP regulations.
+These fees are associated with the administrative tasks performed by customs brokers or service providers to ensure that the ISF data complies with CBP regulations, typically ranging from $10 to $25 per filing for standard shipments.

 Processing fees support the meticulous examination of the data, including cross-referencing it with customs and trade databases to prevent errors and discrepancies that could lead to non-compliance issues.